 Alberta Precision Laboratories: APL.MedicalAffairs@albertaprecisionlabs.ca

-Some prescribers (physicians, nurse practitioners, etc.) see patients at more than one practice location.
-One or more locations may use Connect Care as the record of care.
-However, one or more locations may also be outside Connect Care and use a different health record.
+Some prescribers see patients at more than one practice location.
+While one or more locations may use Connect Care as the record of care, one or more locations may be outside Connect Care and use a different health record.
 This can affect the best way to handle delivery of laboratory test results and clinical documentation.
-Connect Care is able to accommodate such complexities by associating more than one practice location with physician record.
+Connect Care is able to accommodate such complexities by associating more than one practice location with a physician record.

 There are some rare exceptions.
-Connect Care users may notice that a few prescribers (physicians, nurse practitioners, etc.) listed in the clinical information system phone book (and associated look-ups) more than once.
-Some health care providers care for patients in more than one province; most commonly affecting Connect Care when physicians perform clinical duties in both Alberta (AB) and the Northwest Territories (NT).
+Connect Care users may notice that a few prescribers are listed in the clinical information system (CIS) phone book (and associated look-ups) more than once.
+Some healthcare providers care for patients in more than one province, most commonly affecting Connect Care when physicians perform clinical duties in both Alberta and the Northwest Territories.
 The non-Alberta role is indicated by a two-letter provincial abbreviation in parentheses.
 Users need to take care when choosing a provider record to match the provider to the correct care context.